 caveat: this is a stream-of-consciousness thing

 To be fair, our Central Office (or C.O. as they are known by the telephone company) switching center consisted of 70,000 lines of which only 40,000 were based upon SxS.
-The other 30,000 were based upon something called number five crossbar (5XB) which was another electromechanical technology.
+The other 30,000 were based upon a newer electromechanical technology named number five crossbar (5XB).
 5XB employed one-or-more electromechanical computers, called a marker, to set up a path through "the switch" by operating various horizontal (select) and vertical (hold) magnets on a crossbar matrix.

-quote: In 1976, Gus Lorimer (a descendant of one of The Lorimer Brothers) told me in the Preston C.O.
-"Anything you can do with transistors, I can do with relays".
+blast from the past: In 1976 I met Gus Lorimer (a descendant of one of The Lorimer Brothers) in the Preston CO.
+I reiterated my usual complaint about how Bell Canada would be better off ditching relays for transistors.
+He looked at me glaringly then said "Anything you can do with transistors, I can do with relays".

 comment: You should have seen their call-through test set which was built into a cherry-wood cabinet (looked a lot like a vacuum-tube table-top radio).
 An electromechanical work of art.